pregnantboy/bigtube/README.md

 - Run `npm run chrome` to get zipped folder for chrome webstore upload
 - Run `npm run firefox` to get zipped folder for firefox addon upload

+## Note to self

+Firefox Add-Ons do not support service_workers and PIP api at the moment.